Wednesday, February 20, 2008

 I highly doubt that Mohammed or Allah would find it disturbing if you wanted to use a little soy sauce on your white rice.

-Paul said...
+Unknown said...

 ALMOST EVERYTHING in Japan is either fermented or contains vinegar or meat.
 If any of those procedures or preperations disturb you, FORGET about traveling or living in Japan

-linns said...
+Unknown said...

 hello... i was just wondering if the miso paste contains ethyl alcohol..then its haram right??